Health & Wellness

 Additionally, students may be seen by Talk One2One counselors at off-campus locations that are convenient to where you live or near a clinical site that you are working at.

 Talk One2One is provided by AllOne Health and is available to all matriculated School of Medicine students free of charge.
 This service is not intended to replace ongoing therapy or psychiatric services but is an additional resource to address short-term mental health counseling needs.
-The Talk One2One Student Assistance Program includes up to six (6) counseling sessions per student (either in-person or by telephone) for each issue addressed with the counselor.

 School of Medicine's Significant Others Group